-There are different ways to use PrEP depending on your circumstances and preference.
+There are different ways to use PrEP based on your preferences and circumstances.

 If you have sex on a regular basis or want 24 hour protection against HIV, daily PrEP could be right for you.
-Daily PrEP involves taking a PrEP pill once per day, every day for as long as you decide.
-Daily PrEP is suitable for anal, and vaginal or front hole sex.
+Daily PrEP involves taking a PrEP pill once a day, every day for as long as you decide.
+Daily PrEP is suitable for anal, and vaginal or front hole sex, and injecting drug use.

-If you have sex occasionally and you're able to plan your sexual encounters between two and 24 hours in advance, on-demand PrEP could be right for you.
+If you have sex less than twice a week and you're able to plan ahead or delay sex for at least 2 hours, on-demand PrEP could be right for you.
 On-demand PrEP involves using PrEP for a shorter period of time when you decide you want to be protected.
-However, on-demand PrEP is only suitable for anal sex and doesn't provide suitable levels of protection for vaginal or front hole sex.
+On-demand PrEP is only suitable for anal sex and doesn't provide adequate protection for vaginal or front hole sex, or injecting drug use.

 Remember, using PrEP doesn't have to be forever.
 Talk to your doctor before stopping, restarting or changing the way you use PrEP to make sure it's right for you and your circumstances.

-Daily PrEP is suitable for both anal and vaginal or front hole sex.
+Daily PrEP is suitable for anal, and vaginal or front hole sex, and injecting drug use.

-If you accidentally take two PrEP pills in one day, it's OK.
-Taking two PrEP pills is not harmful.
+If you accidentally take 2 PrEP pills in one day, it's OK.
+Taking 2 PrEP pills is not harmful.

-It takes seven days of daily usage for PrEP to build up optimal levels of protection against HIV in your body.
-So it's important to use other forms of HIV prevention for any sex you have during your first week using daily PrEP.
+For everyone else (trans and gender diverse people, cisgender women and men who have sex with women), it takes 7 days of daily dosing for PrEP to build up optimal levels of protection against HIV in your body.
+So it's important to use other forms of HIV prevention for any sex you have in your first week of using daily PrEP.

-For anyone having vaginal or front hole sex, using PrEP every day is especially important.
+For people having vaginal or front hole sex, using PrEP every day is especially important.
 This is to ensure sufficient levels of drug concentration in vaginal/cervical tissues.

-On-demand PrEP is only suitable for anal sex and doesn't provide suitable levels of protection for vaginal or front hole sex.
-For vaginal or front hole sex, daily PrEP is recommended.
+On-demand PrEP is only suitable for anal sex and doesn't provide adequate levels of protection for vaginal or front hole sex, or injecting drug use.
+For vaginal or front hole sex, or injecting drug use, daily PrEP is recommended instead.

 Using on-demand PrEP requires good understanding of the dosing schedule and following it carefully.
-It is especially important not to miss any doses when using on-demand PrEP or it might not be able to offer protection against HIV.
+Timing is important and it is crucial to not miss any doses when using on-demand PrEP or it might not be able to protect you against HIV.

 Using on-demand PrEP involves:

-taking two pills together between two and 24 hours before you have sex; then
+taking a double dose (2 pills) between 2 and 24 hours before sex; then

 taking one more pill 24 hours after the first dose; then